BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 - **STL:** constexpr, type traits library (enable_if/void_t, conditional, is_same, etc.), tuple, integer_sequence and index_sequence, etc.

 ## 2.9.
 Concurrency <a id='sec29'></a>
-First of all, the performance is not the only reason for concurrent programming.
+First of all, the performance is not the only reason for the concurrent programming.
+Concurrency is about dealing with many tasks at the same time.
+On the other hand, parallelism is only for the performance: executing many tasks at the same time.
+Concurrency is about structure while parallelism is about speed.

 The need for the concurrent programming may arise to separate different concerns of an application.
 For example, any application having a user interface would need to spare a thread for the GUI interaction.